sandheepp/sandheepp/README.md

   <img src="https://komarev.com/ghpvc/?username=sandheepp&style=flat-square&color=blueviolet" alt="Profile views"/>
 </p>

-I'm **Sanju** — a founding engineer building at the intersection of machine learning and real-world systems.
+A engineer building at the intersection of machine learning and real-world systems.
 I care about shipping models that work outside notebooks.

 ---

-### What I'm building
+### What I'm currently building

 - **Real-time fish tracking system** — YOLOv8n + ByteTrack on a Jetson Orin Nano with a Logitech C920, because why not bring edge ML to your aquarium
 - **ML infrastructure at a startup** — taking models from prototype to production